adaltas/node-ron/readme.md

 Run tests
 ---------

 The test suite is integrated with *expresso* and should be run synchronously since they share the same redis client.

-To run the tests, simply type `expresso` inside the project folder.
+To run the tests, simply start redis `redis-server ./conf/redis.conf` and type `expresso -s` inside the project folder.